Coloured Overlay and Visual Stress Testing

 If you suspect that you, or your child, might be suffering from or displaying these symptoms, then it is worth investigating this further – the symptoms of Visual Stress can be easily addressed and many have described the effects as ‘life changing’ when their condition is identified and helped.

-Unlike some private clinics, our visual stress tests are performed by an optometrist and include a full eye examination – this allows us to detect any underlying sight problems or muscle weakness – in some cases the sufferer may simply have undiagnosed short or long sight or need a new prescription for their spectacles, which may resolve the issues.
+Unlike some private providers, our visual stress tests are performed by a qualified optometrist and include a full eye examination – this allows us to detect any underlying sight problems or muscle weakness – in some cases the sufferer may simply have undiagnosed short or long sight or need a new prescription for their spectacles, which may resolve the issues.
+A full check of the eyes also allows us to detect any other eye health problems that might be causing the symptoms.

-Our Visual Stress test uses a variety of testing techniques to identify a coloured overlay that will provide the most help when reading, your appointment includes an overlay to try at home, school or work and we book a follow-up after a month to see what improvements have been found.
+Our Visual Stress test uses modern digital testing techniques to identify a coloured overlay that will provide the most help when reading – the appointment includes an overlay to try at home, school or work and we book a follow-up after a month to see what improvements have been found.

 Once an overlay has been trialled, we can also provide coloured spectacle lenses, with or without a prescription – these can provide more convenience, particularly for writing and computer use.